 Peter Lin, PhD: (Johns Hopkins University), Professor, 1993-present, studies the modulation of gonadotropin subunit MRNA expressions by sex steroids and gonadal peptides.
 His research has been funded by the MBRS SCORE, and NSF grants.
 Dr. Lin has mentored undergraduate students including RISE (Gesulla Toussaint), and Jodi-Ann Browning-Bent.

 Teresa Petrino, PhD: (University of Tucuman, Argentina), Associate Professor, 1993-present, collaborates with Dr Lin on the actions of inhibin/activin on the ovarian follicle using a teloest model.
 She received NSF funding to equip the core biology laboratory.
-She has mentored undergraduate students including Jodi-Ann Browning-Bent.
+She has mentored undergraduate students including Jodi-Ann Browning-Bent and is mentoring Bertina Telusma.

 Brenda Schoffstall, PhD: (Florida State University).
 Dr. Schoffstall's doctoral dissertation topic was "Modulators of myosin activity and actomyosin interaction: potential for deoxy-ATP as a positive inotrope in cardiac muscle".
 She comes to Barry with post-doctoral experience at FSU in electron paramagnetic resonance (EPR) at the National High Magnetic Field Laboratory in Tallahassee.
 Dr. Schoffstall is mentoringNicholas Morales.

-Leticia Vega, PhD: (Massachusetts Institute of Technology), Assistant Professor, 2005-present, studies a yeast protein, Pif1p, which inhibits telomere formation by affecting telomerase.Telomeres, have been implicated in the development of cancers and in aging.
-Her research is funded by SCORE.
-Dr Vega has mentored RISE and MARC students including Lina Arencibia and Mallory Jorif.
-Dr. Vega is currently mentoring Sue Flores, Alice Nakasone and Jovans Lorquet.
+Leticia Vega, PhD: (Massachusetts Institute of Technology), Associate Professor, 2005-present, studies a yeast protein, Pif1p, which inhibits telomere formation by affecting telomerase.Telomeres, have been implicated in the development of cancers and in aging.
+Dr Vega has mentored RISE and MARC students including Lina Arencibia, Mallory Jorif and Sue Flores.
+Dr. Vega is currently mentoring Alice Nakasone, Jovans Lorquet and KeiAuyndria Edwards.

-John Boulos, PhD: (The City College of New York) Associate Professor, Synthesis of muscarinic agonists for the symptomatic treatment of Alzheimer's disease.
+John Boulos, PhD: (The City College of New York) Associate Professor, 1999-preent, studies synthesis of muscarinic agonists for the symptomatic treatment of Alzheimer's disease.
 Dr. Boulos has mentored undergraduate students including Yanierys Cruz and Gloria Perez.

 George Fisher, PhD: (University of Miami) Professor, 1988-present, studies altered amino acids (racemized D-form) in dysfunctional proteins and their relation to diseases such as Alzheimer's and osteoarthritis.
-The research has been funded by MBRS SCORE.
 Dr. Fisher has mentored undergraduate and graduate students including Kevin Peterson and Maria Perez.

 Maurizio Giannotti, PhD: (University of L'Aquila) Assistant Professor, 2009-present, has research experience in astrophysics, particle physics, and quantum field theory.
 His research interests are on the interface between particle physics and astrophysics/cosmology.
 Particularly on the impact that modern theories have on stellar objects and on cosmological observables, which allows for validating various proposed theories of the fundamental interactions.
 Current focus has been on numerical analysis and stimulation of stellar evolution.
 Dr. Giannotti has mentored undergraduate students including Aaron Mohammed.